stts-se/wikispeech-tts-wrappers/piper_server/README.md

 Example: [http://127.0.0.1:8010/synthesize/?voice=en_US-bryce-medium&input=hello%20my%20name%20is%20bryce%20with%20a%20get%20request&input_type=mixed&return_type=wav](http://127.0.0.1:8010/synthesize/?voice=en_US-bryce-medium&input=hello%20my%20name%20is%20bryce%20with%20a%20get%20request&input_type=mixed&return_type=wav)

 Please note that the server's default setting is to clear the `output_path` on startup.
-This can be configured in the config file (see `config_sample.env`).
+This can be configured in the config file (see `config_sample.json`).